Crepopcorn/flight_log_management_system/README.md

 The Flight Log Management System is a web application that allows user to securely manage and store flight logs.

 The project uses the MVC (Model-View-Controller) design to keep code organized.
 It supports user login, roles, and CRUD (Create, Read, Update, Delete) actions for managing flight logs.
-It is developed with PHP, MySQL, HTML, CSS, and javascript (jQuery), and it provides an easy-to-use interface and strong backend for handling flight log data.
+It is developed with PHP, MySQL, HTML, CSS, and javascript (jQuery).
+The application is designed with a user-friendly interface, making it easy to navigate, while its robust backend ensures smooth and efficient handling of flight log data.

 The deployed application can be found at heroku:<br />
 https://flight-log-app-73904c16f867.herokuapp.com/